About career firefighters

 - All applicants need to undergo a National Police Record Check.

 - Medical clearance: All applicants are required to obtain a medical clearance from their doctor prior to undertaking the physical assessment components of the selection process.
-Prior to all job offers, a thorough pre-employment medical is conducted by the Brigade Medical Officer.
+Prior to all an offer of employment, a thorough pre-employment medical is conducted by the Brigade Medical Officer.

-- Once applicants receive an offer of employment they will be required to obtain a Heavy Rigid licence.
+- After applicants receive an offer of employment they will be required to obtain a Heavy Rigid licence.
 Further details will be provided with your offer of employment.

 - CFA applicants must be prepared to be stationed at any of CFA's integrated stations on completion of the recruit course.
 Although your preferences are taken into consideration, CFA ultimately makes placement decisions based on operational need.